Some Results on the Complexity of Numerical Integration: Abstract

-We present some results on the complexity of numerical integration.
-We start with the seminal paper of Bakhvalov (1959) and end with new results on the curse of dimension and on the complexity of oscillatory integrals.
+{ We present some results on the complexity of numerical integration.
+We start with the seminal paper of Bakhvalov (1959) and end with new results on the curse of dimensionality and on the complexity of oscillatory integrals.\\ This survey paper consists of four parts: \begin{enumerate} \item Classical results till 1971 \item Randomized algorithms \item Tensor product problems, tractability and weighted norms \item Some recent results: $C^k$ functions and oscillatory integrals \end{enumerate} }